Skip to content

 For example, it’s possible to access all the content in dropdowns and mega-menus in the header, and focus is both visible and logical.
 The product page can be navigated and interacted with by keyboard alone.
 They have also added screen reader-only labels when additional context is needed, such as in the language dropdowns.

-In future versions, we would love to see the theme adapt animations to users' system-level motion preferences.
+• We've also seen updates to the theme that adapt to users' system-level motion preferences.
 This setting is for users who get motion sickness or discomfort from animations on the web and who wish to indicate that they prefer reduced motion.

 Progressive enhancement